*This article may contain affiliate links. please check out my policy!*

 Ingredients

-- 1 large freezer bag full of veggie scraps I used a whole bag.
+- 1 gallon freezer bag full of veggie scraps I used a whole bag.

-- 1 large sheet of kombu seaweed skip for salt-free
+- 1 sheet kombu seaweed skip for salt-free

 - 4+ cups water this will depend on how much broth you want.